 1-2 teaspoons bouquet garni (instead of 1 teaspoon thyme)**

 Anyway, the cooking process probably took over an hour, but it smelled AMAZING.
 The house still smelled amazing after we went to sleep.
 This is so savory and yummy, I highly recommend making any sort of pasta dish with a mustard sauce.
-You can see our full cooking process below.

 I am happy to report, rabbit will now probably be a main protein while we’re living here.
 I might try to make a couple of different rabbit stews before the cold weather leaves us for good.